Jorge Broun

-Jorge Emanuel "Fatu" Broun (born 23 May 1986) is an Argentine professional footballer who plays as a goalkeeper for Rosario Central.
+Jorge Emanuel "Fatu" Broun (born 23 May 1986) is an Argentine professional footballer who plays as a goalkeeper for Chilean club Universidad de Concepción.

 Career

 Rosario Central

 Born in Rosario, Broun began his career at Rosario Central.
 He made his debut in Torneo Clausura 2006 in a match that Rosario Central lost 2–0 against Club Atlético Banfield.
 He became the first choice keeper after the sale of Cristian Darío Álvarez at RCD Espanyol in 2008.

 He is the only goalkeeper in the history of Rosario Central that has scored a goal.
 On 23 October 2009, Broun converted a penalty kick against Independiente.

 Broun spent the 2013–14 season on loan with Chilean Primera División club Antofagasta.

 Colón

 In July 2014, Broun joined Club Atlético Colón on loan, with whom won promotion to Argentine Primera División.
 In January 2016, he signed for the club permanently.
 Broun spent in general four seasons at Estadio B.G.
 Estanislao López, making 97 league appearances.